Chapter 8. Technology Previews

 accel-config package is now available on Intel

-AMD64 architectures for RHEL 8.4 as a Technology Preview.
+AMD64 architectures as a Technology Preview.
 This package helps in controlling and configuring data-streaming accelerator (DSA) sub-system in the Linux Kernel.
-Also, it configures devices via
+Also, it configures devices through

 sysfs (pseudo-filesystem), saves and loads the configuration in the